e-imad/Web-CodingChallenge/README.md

 The user is required to give permetion to get his location for the app to work, if he doesn't the search will take ***null island with the latitude:0 and longitude:0*** as the center of the search.

+during the first access the user needs to register inorder to be able to access the data file.

 ## Project Deployement:
 - mysql-connector in order to connect to the mysql database, this api can be added to the project manually or by adding the dependency to your maven pom.xml for example :
 ```